-As per the agenda, we will cover the \\\ topic (please mention the next topic) in the next session.
-So and so (please, name/introduce the facilitator for the next session) will present/facilitate the next session who is an expert in the field and has extensive experience in the sector.
+As per the agenda, we will cover the topic - Strengthening Peer Education system in the next session.
+So and so (please, name/introduce the facilitator for the next session) will present/facilitate the next session who is an expert in the field and has extensive experience in the subject.